ga-adi-macaron/Course-Materials/markdown/schedule/wk1.md

 ---
 # Provide values for an array of days,
 #   within each day an array of lessons, each with name and url,
-#   and an array of assignments, each with name, url, and note.
+#   and an array of assignments, each with name, url, solutionPosted (boolean) and note.

 # If no lessons one day, enter one with name None and url blank.
 # If no assignments one day, enter one with either name or note None and url blank.

-# When solution code is posted, put "&#x2705;" (with the "") in the assignment's note.

 week: 1
 days: